My name is Sebastian Bleasdale. By day, I'm a actuary for Mercer

 punt goes underneath.
 This video illustrates the technique.
 Badly.

 - Librarian and Utilities.
-I use a Palm
+I used to use a Palm

-to organise my life, and in order to make things easier for myself, I've written a couple of progams for
+to organise my life, and in order to make things easier for myself, I've wrote a couple of progams for